 Course Description and Objectives: Math 98 is designed to prepare students for success in Math 105.
 Students whose degree or program requires Math 75, Math 95 or Math 111 should not take Math 98.
 Throughout this course the student will develop critical thinking skills, gain number sense, build estimation skills and solve realistic problems.
-By focusing on relevance and context, the student will learn to think algebraically, will understand basic statistics and will use data and functions in mathematical modelling.
+By focusing on relevance and context, the student will learn to think algebraically, will understand basic statistics and will use data and functions in mathematical modeling.
 Upon completion of the course, the student will be able to: Demonstrate knowledge of numerical skills in a variety of contexts based on the course objectives; Interpret and communicate statistical and mathematical concepts using a variety of graphical and computational methods; Apply algebraic skills and reasoning to solve problems based on the course objectives; and Identify properties of a function and create mathematical models.

-Class Meetings: Our class is face to face on Tuesdays and Thursdays with a virtual session on Fridays.
-There will be assigned meeting times of 1pm - 2:50pm on Tuesdays and Thursdays at WH208 and 1pm-1:50pm on Fridays via Zoom.
-There will be resources available for you to Zoom with peers to work together and to meet with me via online Office Hours.
-Attending Office Hours are not mandatory, and are for your benefit.
+Class Meetings: Our class meets in person 10am - 11:50am on Tuesdays, Thursdays, and 10am-10:50am on Fridays at WH 208.
+If you cannot attend in person, there will be resources available for you to Zoom with peers to work together and to meet with me via online Office Hours.
+Attending Office Hours is for your benefit when you miss class or to ask questions about your grade, progress, or concepts from class.